 The rule isn’t a perfect guideline for tripod use, however.
 If you are using a camera with a five-axis stabilization system, you may be able to lower the shutter speed a bit and still get away with shooting handheld.

-This is another example of how knowing your gear will help you take better images.
+This is another example of how knowing your gear and its technological contstraints will help you take better images.

 Blurring the Background

-To blur the subject, the camera stays as still as possible.
+To achieve motion blur or to blur the subject, the camera stays as still as possible.
 But to blur the background, the camera intentionally moves during the exposure.
 This is a technique called panning.

 In a panning shot, the camera moves with the subject.
 This keeps the subject in the same spot in the frame by following the movement at a similar speed.